 Community Health Worker Certification

 The Kentucky Office of Community Health Workers issues official certification for community health workers who successfully demonstrate all eight core competencies through completion of qualified training or related work experience.
-CHWs who wish to apply for certification are encouraged to read the CHW Certification Manual and accompanying materials before beginning their application.
+For a complete list of Certified Community Health Workers please visit our registry.

 Continuing Education for Certified Community Health Workers (CCHW)